shadyosama9/Memoit-Monitoring-Stack/README.md

 - Configure Prometheus to Monitor Node Exporter

   After installing Node Exporter, update the `prometheus.yml` file to add the web application server endpoint for monitoring.

+2. Black Box Exporter

+    To monitor the application health and availability Black Box Exporter can be used

+- Install Black Box Exporter

+  Download and install [Black Box Exporter](https://prometheus.io/download/) on the web application server to monitor system health.

+- Configure prometheus to collect black box metrices

+  Adjust prometheus.yml file and add black box configurations to it